92% less CPU Usage with a Simple Trick – Teradata PPI Tables

 WHERE t01.SALESDATE BETWEEN DATE'1900-01-01' AND DATE'2016-12-30';

-The resulting EXPLAIN PLAN reveals that the Optimizer switches to a rowkey-based merge join (without needing to do a costly row redistribution or sorting):
+The EXPLAIN PLAN shows that the Optimizer utilizes a rowkey-based merge join without incurring any expensive row redistribution or sorting.

 1) First, we lock a distinct DWHPRO."pseudo table" for read on a